dimforge/nalgebra.rs/docs/decompositions_and_lapack.md

 The example above relies on a LU decomposition of the matrix `m`.
 Other decompositions can be used as well, depending on what properties the matrix involved in the linear solve has:

-* The **cholesky decomposition** will be more efficient if the matrix is known to be symmetric-positive-definite.
+* The **cholesky decomposition** will be more efficient if the matrix is known to be hermitian-positive-definite.
 * The **SVD** decomposition will be useful if the matrix is known to be singular or near-singular.
 This will allow resolution of systems, ignoring dimensions with near-zero singular values.
 * The **LU** and **QR** are good for invertible matrix with no specific properties.
 Right now, only resolution of